-Pupils benefit from a robust careers, work related learning and enterprise programme which is often held up as best practice by the Liverpool City Region Careers Hub.
-This is supported heavily by our partners, Everton in the Community, Elevate, Racing to Schools Aintree Racecourse Beacon project as well as many employer, university, apprenticeship provider and college links.
+Students benefit from a robust careers, work related learning and enterprise programme which is often held up as best practice by the Liverpool City Region Careers Hub.
+This is supported heavily by our partners, Everton in the Community, LFC Foundation, Elevate, Racing to Schools Aintree Racecourse Beacon project as well as many employer, university, apprenticeship provider and college links.
 Our extensive partnership work, employability and aspirations programme ensures destination data is progressive and consistent each year for all students.

-We are proud of our strong alumni network, many of our past pupils support our CIAG programme and are an important part of supporting and raising the aspirations of our young people.
-Maricourt pupils stay part of the Maricourt family beyond their education years.
+We are proud of our strong alumni network, many of our past students support our Careers Information, Advice and Guidance Programme, and are an important part of supporting and raising the aspirations of our young people.
+Maricourt students stay part of the Maricourt family beyond their education years.